Adyg/adyg.github.io/_posts/2017-04-03-django-on-azure.md

 - **Authentication**: Azure Active Directory
 - **Deployment**: Azure's Web Application GIT workflow, along with Azure Resource Manager for deploying the infrastrucure

-This will be a series of posts, each detailing one aspect of hosting move.
+This will be a series of posts, each detailing one aspect of the hosting move.
+The entire process assumes you are running Ubuntu on your development machine, although it can easily be adapted to a Windows based development environment as well.